etherharvest/xeh/README.md

 ## Getting Started

-In order to be able to test the contracts, `truffle` and `solium` cli tools are required.
+In order to be able to test the contracts, `truffle` and `solium` cli tools are required (optionally also you can install Ganache to have a private test blockchain).
 These tools can be downloaded using `npm` that comes with `nodejs`.

 ### Installing `npm`